SekharUppuluri/student-birthday-management/README.md

 ![Exit from program](Screenshots/Exit.png)
 -->
-> 📸 Screenshots will be added in future versions (v1.x).
+Screenshots will be added in the next minor release (v1.1).

+This version (v1.0) focuses on delivering the core CLI functionality.

 ### 📜 License